 7. GoPro Hero3+ Macro Glass Lens

 Want to get some great close up shots with your GoPro camera?
 The $29 GoPro Hero3+ Macro Glass Lens provides 2.2X magnification for shooting from 2 to 18 inches (although the Hero3+ only focuses down to approximately 12 inches).
 The makers of the product say the new glass lens is more durable and scratch resistance than the previous model, and offers 6-month replacement for any defective lenses.
+This is definitely the best go pro on our list.
 You can find the GoPro Hero3+ Macro Glass Lens at polarprofilters.com, Amazon.com, and other electronics dealers.

 8. The Bobber